GrEFeRFeeD/eshop-app/README.md

 Response: with added / edited [Manager Dto](#manager)

 Possible errors:
-- user_has_another_role - in case user is exists but has another not-user role
+- user_has_another_role - in case user is exists but has another role

 ###### Revoke manager role